QUICK SUMMARY

 Use citrus oils properly emulsified in drinks, smoothies (orange cream, anyone?), and treats.
 Add to stir-fries and casseroles, one-pot wonders, and even in dips.
 The sky’s the limit with these delicious, fruity oils.

-Citrus essential oils are linked to energizing and antimicrobial properties and may even contribute to natural weight loss efforts.
+Citrus essential oils are linked to energizing aromas and antimicrobial research, and may even contribute to natural weight loss efforts as part of a full healthy lifestyle.

 4. Bergamot